vultr/vultr-csi/README.md

 ### Kubernetes secret

-In order for the csi to work properly you will need to deploy a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
-To obtain a API key please visit [API settings](https://my.vultr.com/settings/#settingsapi).
+In order for the csi to work properly, you will need to deploy a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+To obtain a API key, please visit [API settings](https://my.vultr.com/settings/#settingsapi).

 The `secret.yml` definition is as follows.
 You can also find a copy of this yaml [here](docs/releases/secret.yml.tmp).
 ```yaml